NativeScript/docs-v7/core-concepts/publishing-ios-apps.md

 You will need your *Apple ID* added to your organization with sufficient rights at [https://itunesconnect.apple.com](https://itunesconnect.apple.com).

 ### Creating an app
-To publish your app in the iOS *App Store* you will have to create an app.
+To publish your app in the iOS *App Store* you will have to register your app.
 Log into [https://itunesconnect.apple.com](https://itunesconnect.apple.com) and go to 'My Apps'.
-There you can check the status and edit existing apps or create a new app. <Comment: I am a bit confused about the difference between the app the customer has created with NativeScript and the app that they create in iTunes Connect.
-Can you explain?
-This is a good place for an image from iTunes Connect and some numbered steps to explain all of the iTunes Connect steps.>
+There you can check the status and edit existing apps or create a new app.

 Click the '+' button at the top left corner.
 The 'New App' dialog should appear.
 There you have to fill the public *App Store* name of your app and primary language.